Crafton Hills College Data & Information Overview

 - Average Earnings

 How Well Is Crafton Hills College Ranked?

-Crafton Hills College was awarded 19 badges in the 2021 rankings.
+Crafton Hills College was awarded 79 badges in the 2022 rankings.
+The highest ranked major at the school is emergency medical technology/technician (EMT paramedic).

 Is It Hard to Get Into CHC?

 Returning adults and other non-traditional students may appreciate the fact that Crafton Hills College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 The student to faculty ratio at Crafton Hills College is 26 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Crafton Hills College is 16%.
 This is lower than the national average of 47%.